 - Submit baseline measurement data for 25 patient visits.

-There is a limited number of space for each call so reserve your spot early!
+There are a limited number of spaces for each call so email ACPQI@acponline.org to reserve your spot early!

-- Upon completion, apply for ABIM MOC Self-Evaluation Practice Performance points* and CME.
+- Upon completion, apply for ABIM Practice Assessment points and CME credit.

 - Identify barriers to and practice gaps in cardiovascular disease